Alwaki/DiracSVT/DIRAC_CPP/README.md

     ./DIRAC_SOLVER

 The user is then prompted to select a scenario and a state.
 These are in accordance with the accompanying data and parameter files, which can be inspected in the lib directory.
+If it is desired to run all states at once, then one can set the state as 0 when prompted.
 The code will return the value of the binding energy B, and an auxiliary parameter a0.
-If the solver diverges, these will be returned as 100 and 0, respectively.
+If the solver severely diverges, these will be returned as 100 and 0, respectively.

 If a full build is desired, cmake files are provided.
-Assuming user is in the base directory of DIRAC_CPP, then Cmake can be invoked through
+Assuming user is in the base directory of DIRAC_CPP, then Cmake can be invoked from terminal through

     cmake -S . -B lib/